LarsBesselmann/Liberty-Getting-Started-M2M/README.md

     <kbd>![mono2micro-agent-configuration](./images/media/mono2micro-agent-configuration.png)</kbd>

-2. Run the scripts below to Start the Liberty server and check that the server is in the running state
+2. Run the commands below to Start the Liberty server and check that the server is in the running state

         cd /home/techzone/Student/m2m-ws-sample/defaultapplication/monolith/DefaultApplication-ear/target